4C Food Security Add-on

 Strengthening Food Security with 4C

-By adopting the FSS, companies along the value chain can now demonstrate that they are committed to the Human Right to Adequate Food and the UN Sustainable Development Goals (SDGs).
+By adopting the FSS, companies along the value chain can demonstrate outstanding human rights due diligence and high commitment to the Human Right to Adequate Food and the UN Sustainable Development Goals.

 “Food security requires a joint action of everyone involved in the coffee sector.
 Coffee-importing companies can trigger and support this action, if they request integrating the FSS into sustainability audits and support its implementation.
 This way, companies show sensitivity for local challenges and promote a deeper understanding of the food security situation in the region.
 Gaps and areas for improvement can be identified and a continuous improvement initiated via certification,” – Dr. Rafaël Schneider, Coordinator of the FSS Project and Deputy Director Policy Department at Deutsche Welthungerhilfe e.
 V., Bonn, Germany and 4C Board Member.